etcart/RIVet-C/README.md

 	secondWordDense->magnitude = getMagnitudeDense(secondWordDense);

-	//we take the cosine of the angle between these two double cosine = cosCompare(*secondWordDense, firstWordSparse);
+	//we take the cosine of the angle between these two double cosine = cosCompare(secondWordDense, &firstWordSparse);

-	//from most well-formed lexica, we find that these are
+	//in the included lexicon, we find that these two words have
-	//>0,99 cosine similarity
+	//>0,98 cosine similarity
 	printf("similarity of these two words is: %lf", cosine);

 	//always we must close the lexicon
-	lexClose();
+	lexClose(lex);
 	return 0;
 }

 ```